vvamanda/Final-project/README.md

 `dataset`    This has our dataset rainy_to_clear(from BDD100k dataset).

-you need to create a data folder with two subdirectories `trainA` and `trainB` that contain images from domain rainy and clear.
-Create two subdirectories `testA` and `testB` to contain the test set.
+After downloading the data from the given website, you need to create a new folder called `rainy_to_clear` under `dataset`.
+The `trainA` and `trainB` subdirectories contain images from domain rainy and clear.
+The other two subdirectories `testA` and `testB` contain the test set.

 `models`    This package contains modules related to objective functions, optimizations, and network architectures.